 - Azure Storage Service Encryption (SSE) is recommended to be enabled for all the Azure Storage Accounts.
 Azure Blobs for backup will also be encrypted in the Azure Storage account.
 Any data that is written to the storage after enabling the SSE will be encrypted.

 - Linux IaaS VM: Azure Disk Encryption can be used.
-DM-Crypt features of Linux can provide volume encryption for the boot disk operating system and the data disks.
+DM-Crypt features of Linux can provide volume encryption for the boot disk operating system and non-HANA/AnyDB related data disks that maybe attached to the VM

 - Windows IaaS VM:Azure Disk Encryption.
 BitLocker features of Windows can provide volume encryption for the operating system and the data disks.